thedaynos/fantasyDraftHighlights/readme.md

 ## Changes

-- for the newest version i've added support for espn and yahoo draft boards (from reddit/ff)
+- for the newest version i've added support for espn and yahoo draft boards

 ## Getting Started